python/devguide/setup.rst

 Build dependencies
 ''''''''''''''''''

-The core CPython interpreter only needs a C compiler to build itself; if you get compile errors with a C89 or C99-compliant compiler, please `open a bug report <http://bugs.python.org>`_.
+The core CPython interpreter only needs a C compiler to be built; if you get compile errors with a C89 or C99-compliant compiler, please `open a bug report <http://bugs.python.org>`_.
 However, some of the extension modules will need development headers